openstack-archive/instack-undercloud/Overcloud-packages.md

         instack-prepare-for-overcloud

-1. If you're testing an all VM setup, copy the ssh key for the virtual power driver user to your authorized keys file.
-Define $UNDERCLOUD_IP for your environment.
-Skip this step if you are using all baremetal.
+1. If you're testing an all VM setup, make sure you have copied the public key portion of the virtual power ssh key into the virtual power user's ~/.ssh/authorized_keys on the virsh host.

-        ssh $UNDERCLOUD_IP cat /opt/stack/boot-stack/virtual-power-key.pub >> ~/.ssh/authorized_keys

 1. Run the deploy-overcloud script to actually deploy the overcloud.
 Note that the variables must be exported so that their values are picked up by deploy-overcloud.
 If you put them in an rc file that you intend to source,